bblodfon/useful-doc/quotes.md

 <!-- -->
 > #### info::
 > Write one (abstract, generalized) function per day.
+Next day write a tests for it!